 Dr. Reischer's own writing about children and families appears in The New York Times, The Washington Post, Psychology Today, The Greater Good Science Center, and The Atlantic.
-She is also the author of the best-selling book, "What Great Parents Do: 75 Simple Strategies for Raising Kids Who Thrive," which has been translated into nine languages.
+She is also the author of the best-selling book, "What Great Parents Do: 75 Simple Strategies for Raising Kids Who Thrive," which has been translated into 10 languages.

 Dr. Reischer earned a Ph.D. from the University of Chicago in Psychology / Human Development, and is an honors graduate of Princeton University.
 A former consultant with McKinsey & Company, she sits on the advisory board for Happy Healthy Kids and continues to lead popular parenting classes at schools and organizations such as UCSF Benioff Children's Hospital, Habitot Children's Museum, and University of California.

 In her work as a parent educator, Dr. Reischer teaches at the University of California, Habitot Children's Museum, the Ann Martin Center, San Francisco Zen Center, and UCSF Benioff Children's Hospital.

-Dr. Reischer is the author of the best-selling book, "What Great Parents Do: 75 Simple Strategies for Raising Kids Who Thrive" (Penguin Random House), which has been translated into nine languages.
+Dr. Reischer is the author of the best-selling book, "What Great Parents Do: 75 Simple Strategies for Raising Kids Who Thrive" (Penguin Random House), which has been translated into 10 languages.